boot-go/boot/README.md

 }

 // hello is a very simple http server example.
-// It requires the Eventbus and the httpcmp.Server component.
+// It requires the Eventbus and the chi.Server component.
 Both components
 // are injected by the boot framework automatically type hello struct {
 	Eventbus boot.EventBus  `boot:"wire"`